 The Thunder Roadster

 The Thunder Roadster is a car designer to both look and go fast.
-It has a popular following because it was designed to be more accessible to younger drivers and you don't need several corporate sponsors in order to race one.
-Under the shell is a sprint car-type roll cage and a driver-friendly long wheelbase.
+It has a popular following because it was designed to be more accessible to younger drivers and you don't need several corporate sponsors in order to race.
+Under the shell, is a sprint car-type roll cage and a driver-friendly long wheelbase.
 A fan (and driver) favorite is the open cockpit design for superior visibility.

 Make Your Own Solutions

 Unfortunately, part suppliers for race and track cars tend to be limited.
-Fortunately for us in this case, Ryan has years of experience as a professional racer and is very familiar with the engineering that goes into getting the best performance possible.
-In fact, the main reason he became an engineer in the first place was to become a faster racer.
-He's looked at the additive manufacturing tools and technologies that TriMech makes available to our clients and came up with an outline of how to custom-upgrade some of the car's components.
+Fortunately for us, Ryan has years of experience as a professional racer and is very familiar with the engineering that goes into getting the best performance possible.
+In fact, the main reason he became an engineer was to become a faster racer.
+He's looked at the additive manufacturing tools and technologies that TriMech makes available to our clients and has come up with an outline of how to custom-upgrade some of the car's components.

-Safety will be the main priority; as the parts during the project will be used on an actual car!
-So making sure the components are made out of a material that can take the stress of racing conditions and fit perfectly into the existing car will be key.
+Safety will be the main priority since the parts during the project will be used on an actual car!
+Making sure the components are made out of a material that can take the stress of racing conditions and fit perfectly into the existing car will be key.

 >> Watch our introductory video below as we talk to Ryan and go over our project plan.

 Tools We Will Need

-Looking into TriMech’s software and hardware portfolio, for this project we'll need to utilize this combination of products:
+Looking into TriMech’s software and hardware portfolio, we'll need to utilize this combination of products:

 - ARTEC 3D Scanners and GeoMagic for SOLIDWORKS will provide a digital model of the roadster for us to base our simulations on and create custom components around.

 - SOLIDWORKS Flow (CFD) to provide insight into the aerodynamics of the body and engine airflow.